rajeshbhola/bholacodecamp/privacy-policy.md

 <br>

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at bholacodecamp@gmail.com
+If you have any questions about this Privacy Policy, please go to about me page and follow.